eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/page_changelog.md

 All notable changes to this Kit will be documented in this file.

+## [2.1.0] - 2024-05-29

+- Added new page on policies in general
+- Added new page on policies in Catena-X

 ## [2.0.0] - 2024-02-01

 - Removed automatic pipeline from eclipse-tractusx/tracutsx-edc